Salome (1953 film): Plot

-The king visits Salome, who bids Claudius farewell from the balcony, and is irritated that she pays him attention.
-Herod attempts to gift her a necklace, and suggests she "find pleasure in the moment."
-Knowing the implications of his gift, she rejects it, reminding him that his queen is her mother.
-Claudius meets with Pontius Pilate in Jerusalem, who refuses to release the Baptist because he preaches against Rome, which is treasonous.
-He dismisses the Baptist as a threat, and tells Claudius there are many such prophets in the land, mentioning a miracle worker in Jerusalem.
-Claudius confesses he is a follower of the Baptist and the religion he preaches, and attempts to persuade Pilate to join him as a champion of this new religion.
-Pilate relieves him from his post and forbids Claudius from returning to Galilee, but does not arrest him because of their friendship.
+Meanwhile, to seduce Salome, Herod attempts to gift her a necklace.
+Knowing the implications of his gift, she rejects it.
+Claudius meets with Pontius Pilate in Jerusalem, who refuses to release John because he preaches against Rome, which is treasonous.
+Claudius attempts to persuade Pilate to join him as a champion of John's new religion.
+Shocked, Pilate relieves Claudius from his post and forbids him from returning to Galilee.

-Exiting their meeting, Claudius learns of where the miracle worker is located, and travels to see him.
-He then returns to the palace, where Salome runs to greet him with a tearful embrace.
-During his departure, Herodias has manipulated Salome into thinking that the only way she can save her mother's life is by dancing for the king.
-Salome is appalled by this suggestion, as it would mean surrendering her will and body to Herod, and becoming his possession.
-She pleads with Claudius to take her from Galilee, but he tells her that he needs to reveal something to her before they can leave.
-He then leads Salome to John the Baptist's cell, where she discovers he is a Christian convert.
-Claudius tells them both of the miracle worker, whom John recognizes as his kinsman, the Messiah.
-John's faith and words move Salome, who resolves to save his life.
+During their talk, Claudius learns of a miracle worker and decides to visit him.
+He then returns to the palace and meets Salome.
+During his departure, Herodias has manipulated Salome into thinking that the only way she can save her mother's life is by dancing for Herod.
+Salome is appalled by this, as it would mean surrendering her will and body to Herod.
+She pleads with Claudius to take her from Galilee, but he says he needs to reveal something first.
+He then leads Salome to John's cell and reveals himself as a Christian.
+Claudius tells them of the miracle worker, whom John recognizes as the Messiah.
+John's faith moves Salome, who resolves to save his life.

-Claudius and Salome both rush off to try to put their plans to save John into action.
-Claudius clashes with the palace guards in an attempt to free John from his cell.
-Against Claudius's wishes, who knows what happens to those who dance for the king, Salome dances a wild, enchanting dance in which she removes layers of clothing (the dance of the seven veils), which she knows will please Herod.
+Against Claudius's wishes, Salome dances for Herod while removing layers of clothing.
 At the end of her dance she will ask him to set John free.
-Herod, enthralled by her dance, offhandedly muses that he would give half his kingdom for Salome.
-Seated beside him, Herodias quickly seizes the chance to ask him to order John's death, and John is beheaded before Salome finishes her dance.
-Horrified, she renounces her mother Herodias, who planned and ordered the execution, and like Claudius, becomes a Christian convert.
-The last scene shows Salome and Claudius listening to Christ (whose face is not shown) delivering the Sermon on the Mount.
+Herod, enthralled by her, offhandedly muses that he would give half his kingdom for Salome.
+Seated beside him, Herodias seizes the chance to ask him to order John's death.
+John is beheaded before Salome finishes her dance.
+Horrified, she renounces Herodias and, like Claudius, becomes a Christian.
+Together, Salome and Claudius later listen to Christ delivering the Sermon on the Mount.